Getting Your Music Placed In Video Games

 Sometimes your music wont be used the way it was originally intended to, and that’s something you’ll have to get use to.
 I remember working with a company called JoWood (before they were bought out), and it was to my understanding that my music would be used during certain action scenes, but that didn’t happen, instead it was used during the character selection screen.

 Did I agree with this choice?
-No, I didn’t, I felt the music was better fit for an action scene, but at the end of the day it’s their decision.
+No, I didn’t, I felt the music was better fit for an action scene, but at the end of the day it’s their project, it’s their decision.

 The easier you are to work with the more likely you’ll be hired for more projects.